There are many options for funding projects at your food shelf:

 How Extension can help

-For ideas or support grant writing, contact an Extension educator in your region: Our Extension Educators.
+For ideas or support grant writing, contact a SNAP-Ed health and wellbeing coordinator in your region.

 Download the complete document: Promoting healthy eating at food shelves (PDF).